 Each state has specific requirements and laws that wills must adhere to.
 Michigan is no different.

 In order to form a will in Michigan, the individual must be at least 18 years of age and be of sound mind.
-Michigan wills must be written, signed, and witnessed by at least 2 individuals not including the attorney and the person for whom the will is formed.
+Michigan wills must be written, signed, and witnessed by at least two individuals, not including the attorney and the person for whom the will is formed.

 Property distribution plays a major role in forming a will.
 However, the state of Michigan exempts several major types of distribution.

-- Dower rights, which grants a surviving spouse 1/3rd of the lifetime interest of the property.
+- Dower rights, which grants a surviving spouse one-third of the lifetime interest of the property.